The Cursed Paintings of Zdzisław Beksiński

 During his long career, Zdzisław Beksiński worked in many fields of art: sculpture, photography, graphic art, drawing, and last but not least, painting.
 All of Beksiński’s paintings are untitled – he wanted to avoid any metaphorical interpretation of his paintings.
 As an artist, Beksiński was fascinated with death, decay and darkness.
 But those weren’t his only fascinations.
-He was also known his interest in eroticism, abstractionism and Eastern mysticism.
-From the mid-60s onwards, he was very popular in Poland.
-In the 80s and 90s Beksiński’s paintings were exhibited abroad, amongst others in France and Japan, and he became an internationally recognized artist.
+He was also known for his interest in eroticism, abstractionism and Eastern mysticism.
+From the mid-1960s onwards, he was very popular in Poland.
+In the 1980s and 1990s, Beksiński’s paintings were exhibited abroad, including France and Japan, and he became an internationally recognised artist.
 His style is sometimes compared to that of Hans Giger, the Swiss painter who designed the extra-terrestrial creatures for the famous 1979 film Alien.

 Many have been inspired by Beksiński’s art.
-In Poland his works influenced many rock musicians, and lately the creators of the point and click adventure video game Tormentum.
+In Poland, his works influenced many rock musicians, and lately the creators of the point-and-click adventure video game Tormentum.
 The noted Mexican film-maker Guillermo del Toro, who directed the Oscar-winning film Pan’s Labyrinth, is a known admirer of Beksiński’s works.
-A Polish film focusing on the family’s life after 1977, entitled Ostatnia Rodzina / The Last Family is set to premiere in 2016.
+A Polish film about the family’s life after 1977, The Last Family, was released in 2016 to much acclaim.